 Truthfully, my last year at Alverno is quite hazy, but I’m beyond thankful that I completed my degree.
 I’m forever grateful for the staff, instructors and classmates who worked with me through this difficult time and supported me in the midst of that crossroad, allowing growth and perseverance to flourish in my life.

 How do we overcome obstacles and make a decision at an important crossroad?
 The answer can be simple: follow your heart and instincts, because they will never steer you wrong.

 Remember, the more difficult road may actually lead you through an experience that provides valuable life lessons and an opportunity for personal growth.
 Never forget how much you’ve already overcome to get to this point.

 Mara Pylypiv is a 2006 graduate of Alverno College.
-This essay will appear in the spring 2019 issue of Alverno Magazine, available soon.
+This essay appears in the spring/summer 2019 issue of Alverno Magazine.